emqx/emqx-docs/en_US/getting-started/getting-started.md

 supports running on macOS, Linux, and Windows.

-MQTTX has many features, provides a concise graphical interface and operation logic, supports MQTT/MQTT over Websocket access and one-way/two-way SSL authentication, and supports Payload format conversion, simulation of test data with a custom script, automatic subscription of $SYS topic, viewing Traffic statistics and so on.
+MQTTX has many features, provides a concise graphical interface and operation logic, supports MQTT/MQTT over WebSocket access and one-way/two-way SSL authentication, and supports Payload format conversion, simulation of test data with a custom script, automatic subscription of $SYS topic, viewing Traffic statistics and so on.